-99332 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of moderate complexity. \$7.00 Usually, the patient is responding inadequately to therapy or has developed a minor complication.
-99333 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, and/or medical decision making of high complexity. \$7.00 Usually, the patient is unstable or has developed a significant complication or a significant new problem.
-HOME S ERVICES owing codes are used to report evaluation and management services esidence. provided in a NEW PA TIENT 99341 Home visit for the evaluation and management of a new patient, which requires these three key components: a problem focused history, an problem focused examination, and medical decision making that is straightfoward. \$7.00 99342 Usually the presenting problem(s) are of low severity.
+99337 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive interval history, a comprehensive examination, and medical decision making of moderate to high complexity.
+7.00 Usually, the presenting problem(s) are of moderate to high severity.
+The patient may be unstable or may have developed a significant new problem requiring immediate physician attention.
+Physicians typically spend 60 minutes with the patient and/or family or caregiver HOME SE ERVICES The follow private re wing codes are used to report evaluation and management services provided sidence. in a NEW PA ΓΙΕΝΤ 99341 Home visit for the evaluation and management of a new patient, which requires these three key components: a problem focused history, an problem focused examination, and medical decision making that is straightfoward.
+7.00 Usually the presenting problem(s) are of low severity.
 Practitioners typically spend 20 minute face-to-face with the patient and/or family.
-Home visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity. \$7.00 Usually, the presenting problem(s) are of moderate severity.
+99342 Home visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity.
+7.00 Usually, the presenting problem(s) are of moderate severity.
 Practitioners typically spend 30 minutes face-to-face with the patient and/or family.
-99343 Home visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity. \$8.00 Usually, the presenting problem(s) are of moderate to high severity.
+99343 Home visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity.
+8.00 Usually, the presenting problem(s) are of moderate to high severity.
 Practitioners typically spend 45 minutes face-to-face with patient and/or family.

 99344 Home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of moderate complexity.
 8.00 Usually the presenting problem(s) are of high severity.
 Practitioners typically spend 60 minutes face-to-face with the patient and/or family.
-99345 Home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of high complexity. \$8.00 Usually the patient is unstable or has developed a significant new problem requiring immediate Practitioner attention.
+99345 Home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination; and medical decision making of high complexity.
+8.00 Usually the patient is unstable or has developed a significant new problem requiring immediate Practitioner attention.
 Practitioners typically spend 75 minutes face-to-face with the patient and/or family.
-ESTABL LISHED PATIENT 99347 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a problem focused interval history; a problem focused examination and straightforward medical decision making. \$7.00 Usually the presenting problem(s) are self-limited or minor.
+ESTABLI SHED PATIENT 99347 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a problem focused interval history; a problem focused examination and straightforward medical decision making.
+7.00 Usually the presenting problem(s) are self-limited or minor.
 Practitioners typically spend 15 minutes face-to-face with the patient and/or family.
-99348 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history; an expanded problem focused examination; medical decision making of low complexity. \$7.00 Usually the presenting problem(s) are of low to moderate severity.
+99348 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history; an expanded problem focused decision making of low complexity.
+7.00 Usually the presenting problem(s) are of low to moderate severity.
 Practitioners typically spend 25 minutes face-to-face with the patient and/or family.
-99349 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history; a detailed examination; medical decision making of moderate complexity. \$8.00 Usually the presenting problem(s) are of moderate to high severity.
+99349 Home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history; a detailed examination; medical decision making of moderate complexity.
+8.00 Usually the presenting problem(s) are of moderate to high severity.
 Practitioners typically spend 40 minutes face-to-face with the patient and/or family.